avalonmediasystem/react-structural-metadata-editor/README.md

 # React Structural Metadata Editor

-A React component which displays structural metadata about an ingested work, and a visualized waveform to help navigating sections of the audio waveform.
+A React component which displays structural metadata about an ingested audio/video file, and displays a visualized waveform to help navigating sections of the audio waveform.
 A user can add, edit and delete headers and timespans within the structural metadata, and save the record into a consuming application.

+**Note**: We are not currently publishing this package to NPM, but rather consuming it directly via a Github repository URL address.
+See [Deployment](#user-content-deployment) notes below for more info and example code.

 ## Getting Started